 The National Sea Life Centre in Bray gives kids the chance to see marine life without getting wet.
-Afterwards head to Glenroe Open Farm in Killicoole, with the usual cute and cuddlies, a magical secret garden in the woods and the old thatched Farmhouse Museum.
+Afterwards head to Glenroe Open Farm in Kilcoole, with the usual cute and cuddlies, a magical secret garden in the woods and the old thatched Farmhouse Museum.

-For those with a keen sense of history, the Newgrange site and the historic hill of Tara are well worth visiting.
+For those with a keen sense of history, the Newgrange passage tomb and the historic hill of Tara are well worth visiting.
 For something with a bit more gore, take kids to Wicklow’s Historic Gaol, which brings out the harsh conditions of the gaol with life-size models (some a wee bit scary).

 To lift the spirits and blow away the cobwebs, head to Brittas Bay, a Blue Flag beach popular with locals (it gets packed in summer).
 For beach entertainment that’s a tad different, if you can be around Dublin at the end of Aug/early Sept, check out the the only annual horse-race meeting on a beach (Laytown).

 Don’t miss Powerscourt Estate in the Wicklow Mountains.
 The waterfall (Ireland’s highest) has taken on almost mythical proportions, with hundreds coming to gawp and picnic in the grounds, while the ‘house’ is an example of what money can buy.

 If you’ve energy to burn, Sugarloaf Mountain in Wicklow is walkable with kids, with the lovely Avoca café nearby (with a garden where the kids can run free), and there's an adventure park at Clara Lara, and historical/lakeside walks at Glendalough, where you can feed the kids tales of Rapunzel as they walk around one of Ireland’s round towers or, if you like to tell it as it is, fill them with more stories of pillaging and hasty retreats.